fetchai/agents-aea/docs/index.md

 sense of agency, which requires the ability to enact behaviour and exercise control over its consequences in a way that is commensurate with its owners' goals.
-The ability to autonomously interact with their environment and proactively engage in peer-to-peer dialogue is a distinguishing feature of AEAs.
+The ability to autonomously interact with their environment and proactively engage in peer-to-peer dialogue is a distinctive feature of AEAs.
 Where otherwise the execution of skills and decision-making logic are left as an exercise to the reader, AEAs allow developers to design systems that pursue economic interests without the requirement of an owner to actively partake or